erwanpgl/fizzbuzzConsole/README.md

 	-**TestFizzBuzz** is unit tests project for testing FizzBuzz

-	-**FancyPhilipsFizzbuzz** is a fancy console application with a kinf-off animation
+	-**FancyPhilipsFizzbuzz** is a fancy console application with a kind-off animation

 	## Installation and running of FizzBuzz in Visual Studio